 The sixty-fifth session of the Commission on the Status of Women took place from March 15 to 26, 2021.

-Much of CSW 65 for Non Government Organizations (NGOs) took place virtually.
+CSW 65 for Non Government Organizations (NGOs) took place virtually.
 There were 25,000 registrations, and over 700 Parallel NGO events.

-Representatives of Member States, UN entities, and ECOSOC-accredited non-governmental organizations (NGOs) from all regions of the world are invited to participate.
+Representatives of Member States, UN entities, and ECOSOC-accredited non-governmental organizations (NGOs) from all regions of the world were invited to participate.

 Participating in UNCSW is an amazing opportunity for IIWR-MB to contribute to the global dialogue regarding the status of women within the United Nations framework.
 It is also provides a platform for meeting with international partners and an opportunity to influence domestic policy as Federal Ministers participate at the session.

 Commission on the Status of Women – 65

 CSW 65 was different in 2021, as it was in 2020, when the CSW NGO Forum was cancelled, because of COVID-19.
 IIWR-MB was not able to hold the Parallel Event, planned for 2020, in New York, although it was given virtually.

-IIWR-MB will be looking for opportunities to participate in all aspects of CSW 65.
-Any individual can register to participate and attend NGO events.
-You can register here.
-There is no cost to register.
+IIWR-MB looked for opportunities to participate in all aspects of CSW 65.
+Any individual could register to participate and attend NGO events.
+There was no cost to register.
 It was an important global meeting, as it marked the 25th anniversary of the Beijing Conference, and leads to the Gender Equality Forum.
 IIWR-MB will have an offical delegation of seven members, able to observe and partipate in the formal proceedings.
 More details below.